-- 5.1.22 FIA_USB.1 User-subject binding - 5.1.22.1 FIA_USB.1.1 The TSF shall associate the appropriate user security attributes with subjects acting on behalf of that user. - 5.1.23 FIA_USB.1 User-subject binding - 5.1.23.1 FIA_USB.1.1 The TSF shall associate the following user security attributes with subjects acting on the behalf of that user: - a.
+5.1.28 FIA_USB.1 User-subject binding

+5.1.28.1 FIA_USB.1.1 The TSF shall associate the appropriate user security attributes with subjects acting on behalf of that user.

+- a.
 The user identity which is associated with auditable events; - b.
 The user identity or identities which are used to enforce the Discretionary Access Control Policy; - c.
+The group membership or memberships used to enforce the Discretionary Access Control Policy; - d. [assignment: any other user security attributes].

+5.1.29 FIA_USB.1 User-subject binding

-The group membership or memberships used to enforce the Discretionary Access Control Policy; - d. [assignment: any other user security attributes]. - 5.1.24 FIA USB.1 User-subject binding - 5.1.24.1 FIA_USB.1.1 The TSF shall enforce the following rules governing changes to the user security attributes associated with subjects acting on the behalf of a user: [assignment: changing of attributes rules].
+5.1.29.1 FIA_USB.1.1 The TSF shall enforce the following rules governing changes to the user security attributes associated with subjects acting on the behalf of a user: [assignment: changing of attributes rules].